 The efficient operation of Australia’s product and services markets is supported by a combination of laws, institutions, policies and administrative practices.
 The Treasury provides advice to the Government on developing and implementing policies to maintain and improve markets, so that investors and consumers can have confidence and certainty in making decisions that are well-informed and free from market distortions and impediments.
 The Treasury also provides advice to remove impediments to competition in product and services markets, and safeguard the public interest in matters such as consumer protection.

 The Treasury also supports the operations of the Australian Government Actuary, the Takeovers Panel and the Financial Reporting Panel.

-A focus for the Treasury in 2012-13 was on ensuring the financial system remains robust and dynamic and that regulatory frameworks promoted macroeconomic stability and market confidence.
+A key focus for the Treasury in 2010-11 was providing policy analysis and advice to improve Australia’s productivity and international competitiveness, and deepen the supply potential of the economy in the wake of the global financial crisis and global recession.
+These policies focused on promoting economic growth and supporting employment, ensuring the financial system remained robust and dynamic, and ensuring that regulatory frameworks promoted macroeconomic stability and market confidence.

 Markets Group’s key deliverables are to provide advice on:

 - measures to promote competition, macroeconomic stability and market confidence, including providing advice on the prudential frameworks applying to the banking, insurance and superannuation sectors;

 - financial sector reform options, including fostering the efficient flow of funds into, and within, the Australian economy;

 - how to best influence and implement G20 decisions to strengthen the financial regulatory system;